johnalison/obsidian-notes/0-inbox/DOE Review Li Zepeng.md

 - Is the proposed research aligned with the published program priorities identified or incorporated by reference in Section I of this FOA?
 - Does the proposed plan to recruit and retain students and early-stage investigators provide sufficient mentorship?

-Making front-end electronics smarter a logical and feasible goal.
-I don't think the case has been made that ML is right way to achieve this goal, but it is worth trying.
+Making front-end electronics smarter is a logical and feasible goal.
+The proposal did not make the case that ML is right way to achieve this goal.

-Again, I would not say that ML ticks is innovative these days.
+Again, I would not say that using ML is particularly innovative these days.
 I think the idea of deploying these in existing or near-term prototypes is unique.

 Making the front-end electronics smarter will improve our understanding of important science.
-In most cases the proposal does not quantify how much will be gained.
+In most cases the proposal does not quantify how much will be gained, but the science goals are clearly important.

+The methods are adequately developed, but not particularly well justified.

+Potential problems are considered and mitigation plans are discussed.

+The proposed research is well-aligned with program priorities.

+Sufficient mentorship is foreseen.
+The group is relatively large and experienced.

 #### 3. Competency of Applicant’s Personnel and Adequacy of Proposed Resources
 - How well qualified is the research team to carry out the proposed research?